KenWeTech/Book-to-CBZ-Converter/README.md

 * **Python:** You need Python installed on your system (unless you are on Windows and choose to use the provided CMD file).
 You can download Python from [python.org](https://www.python.org/downloads/). **The `get_deps` folder contains scripts that can help automate the installation of Python dependencies.**
 * **Calibre:** For ePUB processing, you need Calibre installed on your system.
 The script relies on Calibre's `ebook-convert` tool.
 You can download it from [calibre-ebook.com](https://calibre-ebook.com/). **The dependency installation scripts in the `get_deps` folder will attempt to install Calibre for you.**
 * **PyMuPDF (fitz):** For robust and efficient image extraction from PDFs, it is highly recommended to install PyMuPDF.
 You can install it using pip: `pip install pymupdf`.
 While the script has a fallback, installing PyMuPDF will likely provide better results. **The dependency installation scripts in the `get_deps` folder will attempt to install PyMuPDF for you.**
+* **Ghostscript:** Required for processing some PDFs, particularly for page rendering. **The dependency installation scripts in the `get_deps` folder will attempt to install Ghostscript for you.
+On Windows, this might involve installing Chocolatey, which the script can also attempt to do if permitted.**

 ### Installation